Are you wondering how to improve staff meetings?

 For the staff meeting agenda, you can attach it, link to it, or put it entirely in the calendar invite (just make sure it is accessible from the calendar invite).
 Encourage invitees to add to or provide feedback on the agenda ahead of the meeting, such as by asking participants to summarize their updates in advance with a few bullet points.

-Being inclusive with agenda ownership builds investment and boosts morale.
+When you include others in preparing the agenda, you help build investment in the team meeting.
+It’s also good for morale.
 If you're not sure where to start, check out these sample meeting agendas.

 What should be included in a staff meeting?